 Before the implementation of the Affordable Care Act, an individual could pay more for health insurance based on their gender, tobacco status or medical history.
 Today, with the health law in place for all Americans who purchase their own health insurance, healthcare rates are calculated solely by state of residence, a person’s age and whether the individual uses tobacco.
-That is, if you live in 40 states that enforce a rate increase for tobacco users on the individual market.
+That is, if you live in one of the 40 states that thinks smokers should pay more for health insurance on the individual market.

 However, in 10 states and the District of Columbia, residents who use tobacco receive little or no increase in premium costs for their health insurance.
 Why?
 States were given the freedom to decide whether the cost of health plan should cost more if the policyholder used tobacco, and they were given the ability to change the definition of “tobacco” if they found the current definition too expansive.
 To date no state has altered the definition of “tobacco,” but some have put parameters around how much a health plan can be rated up for tobacco use, arguing tobacco users need affordable health insurance more than anyone.
 States where the surcharge for tobacco use is lower breaks out as follows: